What you need to know

 Domestic Transport Costs and Charges Study commissioned

-The Domestic Transport Costs and Charges Study (DTCC) aims to improve our understanding of the costs of the New Zealand transport system, including road, rail, coastal shipping and domestic passenger aviation, on the country’s economy, environment and population.
+The Domestic Transport Costs and Charges Study (DTCC) aims to improve our understanding of the costs of the New Zealand transport system, including road, rail and coastal shipping (domestic passenger aviation was subsequent removed from the scope due to Covid), on the country’s economy, environment and population.
 It also looks at costs relative to the charges or burdens facing transport users.

 Understanding Transport Costs and Charges Project completed